tumashu/exwm-x/README.md

 ### Build appconfig database

-When user **first** login in Exwm-X desktop environment, appconfigs of frequently used applications should be added to appconfig database file: \`exwmx-appconfig-file', it is simple but **very very** important, for many useful commands of Exwm-X need this database file, for example: \`exwmx-quickrun', \`exwmx-sendstring' and so on.
+When user **first** login in EXWM-X desktop environment, appconfigs of frequently used applications should be added to appconfig database file: \`exwmx-appconfig-file', it is simple but **very very** important, for many useful commands of EXWM-X need this database file, for example: \`exwmx-quickrun', \`exwmx-sendstring' and so on.

 user should do like the below: